MicrosoftDocs/learn/learn-pr/azure/model-partition-data-azure-cosmos-db/includes/1-introduction.md

 ## What will we be doing?

 In this module we take our existing relational data model and redesign it as a NoSQL database for our e-commerce application.
-During this process you will learn the following:
+During this process, you will learn the following concepts:

 - **Differences between relational vs. NoSQL databases:** We will explore how NoSQL databases differ relational databases and why they are that way.
 - **Using access patterns to model data:** We will learn how understanding how an application reads and writes data influences how to model it for a NoSQL database.